babasaraki/Open-Labware/README.md

 Andre currently works at the [Department of Neurosciences](https://www.sussex.ac.uk/research/centres/sussex-neuroscience/) in the University of Sussex, where he develop equipment to support research labs.
 For more details on those projects check the [Open Sussex Neuroscience page](https://sussex-neuroscience.github.io)

-On my spare time I offer consultancy services around open science hardware through Prometheus Science.
+On his spare time he offer consultancy services around open science hardware through [Prometheus Science](https://prometheus-science.com).
 If you need to replicate a methods paper, or if you’d like something custom built for your lab, get in touch!

+If you would like to get in touch, drop me a line using the [contact form](https://amchagas.github.io/#contact) at the end of this page!

 ## Team Members